railsgirls-bne/railsgirls-bne.github.io/_posts/2015-11-15-sinatra-app.markdown

 ### *11b.* Updating that one Idea

 We are almost done!
-Next we want to retrieve a single idea and update it.
-Lets create a new route.
+The final piece of database functionality it to retrieve a single idea and update it.
+As we did in the previous steps, let's start by creating a new route.
+Add the following code to `ideas_controller.rb`:

 {% highlight sh %}
 get '/ideas/:id/edit' do